 - 1. Push the PADS button to bring up the Pads screen. - 2.
 Select a pad by touching it or using the control knobs to cycle through the pads.
-(The top control knobs move the selection horizontally.)
-The bottom control knobs move the selection vertically.)
-The selected pad is highlighted pink. - 3.
+(The top control knobs move the selection horizontally.
+The bottom left control knob moves the selection vertically.)
+The selected pad is highlighted pink.
+Touching a pad that is loaded with a WAV file will also trigger playback of that WAV file. - 3.
 Press the INFO button.
 If the pad was empty, the WAV Load and Record screen will be displayed.
 If the pad already had a WAV file assigned, the Waveform screen will be displayed.